 Who is in the product team?
 What roles should they have?

+Behind every great product is a great product team, but who’s in that team?
 The most common roles to include in the team are the Product Owner, Product Designer, and Software Developers.
 But teams can also include individuals from sales, support, operations, and marketing.
 In many organisations, product teams are overseen by a Product Manager.

 Let’s break down the most common roles in the team: